Rhiannon Goddess and Her Astonishing Forgotten Welsh Mythology

 Is Rhiannon a Goddess in The Mabinogion?

-In The Mabinogion, Rhiannon is portrayed not as a goddess but as a mysterious and otherworldly woman who captures the heart of the protagonist, Lord Pwyll.
-But no matter how Lord Pwyll’s men spurred their horses and sped to catch her, they gained no ground on Rhiannon.
+In The Mabinogion, Rhiannon is not seen as a goddess.
+Instead, she’s a mysterious woman who captures the heart of the protagonist, Lord Pwyll.
+Rhiannon intrigues Lord Pwyll, yet despite his men’s attempt to catch her on horseback, she remains out of reach.

-Although Rhiannon displays several mystical abilities in The Mabinogion, ye Lady Charlotte Guest tiptoes around calling her a goddess in her translation.
+Although Rhiannon displays several mystical abilities in The Mabinogion, Lady Charlotte Guest doesn’t call her a goddess in her translation.
 This is possibly due to Christianity’s influence on England when the book was transcribed.

 “And while they sat there, they saw a lady, on a pure white horse of large size, with a garment of shining gold around her…”